Patrick Kanyuka: Tamworth

 In August 2011 he signed for Tamworth.
 Kanyuka was released from the club on 27 January 2012, having made 18 league and cup appearances, including a third round FA Cup match against Premier League side Everton.

 Trials

 On 13 March 2012 Kanyuka scored in a behind closed doors game at Leeds United's training ground, Thorp Arch, whilst on trial.
 Kanyuka went stateside and joined C.D.
 Chivas USA on trial.
 He left them on 28 March 2012.

 Staines Town

 In October 2012 he joined Staines Town.
 He move on to join Maidenhead United in December 2012 but left the following month to move to Thailand and join Roi Et United.

 Limerick FC

 In July 2015, Kanyuka joined Irish Premier Division side Limerick FC.
 He cemented his place in the first team with some impressive performances.
 He left the club following their relegation in November 2015.

 Shan United FC

 In 2016 January, Kanyuka moved to Shan United.

+Waltham Cross Football Club

+In 2021, Kanyuka founded Waltham Cross Football Club, the first semi-professional football club in Waltham Cross.
+The club competes in the Herts Senior County League and aims for promotion to the English Football League.
+Under his leadership, the club focuses on player development and promoting diversity in football.

+Future Cross CIC

+Kanyuka is the founder of Future Cross CIC, a sports tour company that organizes international football showcases and youth development tournaments in countries such as Thailand, Nigeria, and Cambodia.
+The organization aims to provide opportunities for underprivileged youth through football and engagement programs.

+Patkans

+In addition to football management, Kanyuka launched Patkans, a sportswear brand supplying kits and apparel to football clubs.
+The brand has secured sponsorship deals in Nigeria and plans to expand into streetwear and football boots while supporting grassroots players.